Pathfinder: Explained

 4. Excluding Overlapped Shapes

-Now, with BOTH shapes selected, click on the “Exclude Overlapping Shape Areas” button in the pathfinder.
+Now, with BOTH shapes selected, click on the “Exclude Overlapping Shape Areas” button in the Pathfinder.

 Illustrator excludes any shape areas that were overlapping at all, like this: